HandyS11/LoL_Champions/README.md

 ## 📍 Visuals

-> Please note that the screenshots from the original app were taken with an Iphone.
+> Please note that the screenshots from the original app were taken with a different phone of the CloneApp ones.
-> Thoses of the "Clone-app" were taken with an Android with a different resolution.

 <details><summary> Main Pages </summary>